tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

 ### Send NPL messages

 When sending a message, the content is written into the NPL file descriptor.
 This message length should also not exceed 128KB.
-You can write inputs such as text inputs and `JSON` objects (after converting into strings) to this file descriptor as buffers.
+You can write inputs such as text inputs and `JSON` objects (after converting them into strings) to this file descriptor as buffers.

 ## Note :

 > The `patch.cfg` file -
 > In each consensus round, the contract block of _hp.cfg_ is synced with the peers in the cluster.
 The separated block is maintained inside the state directory of the node and is called the patch.cfg file.
-In some instances, we might need to update the patch.cfg and retrieve relevant configurations from that configuration file within the dapp.
+In some instances, we might need to update the patch.cfg and retrieve relevant configurations from that configuration file within the DApp.